IKNL/v6-basic-omop-queries/README.md

 - Count the number of persons in the database
 - Return the table names in the database

-I can run these queries using the OMOP SQL connection or using the [OHDSI API](https://ohdsi-api.readthedocs.org).
+You can run these queries using the OMOP SQL connection or using the [OHDSI API](https://ohdsi-api.readthedocs.org).

 This package has been developed in context of the [BlueBerry](https://euracan.eu/registries/blueberry/) and [IDEA4RC](https://www.idea4rc.eu/) projects.